 SOMETHING DIFFERENT CAN BE GOOD FOR YOUR UNIVERSITY LIFE

 Don’t be disheartened if the place doesn’t yet seem all that exciting: it could just mean that it’s not been gentrified yet, and that’s not a bad thing!
 Research into the town or city’s retention rates for students – and if they’re low, try and work out why.
 Derby and the University of East Anglia both have extremely high retention rates, so you may even find a location for life.

 Perhaps more importantly, does the place suit you?
 If you’re a bit of a country bumpkin, a London university may be too busy and overwhelming, and if you’re a city dweller, a countryside location may be too quiet.
 Make sure that wherever you choose, it works for your personality as well as your studies.

-THE TRANSPORT LINKS – LOCALLY AND ACROSS THE UK
+CHECK THE TRANSPORT LINKS – LOCALLY, ACROSS THE UK & INTERNATIONALLY

 You may not be planning on going home every weekend, but it is good to be able to get around easily if you need to.
 Checking out the transport links to the surrounding area and to other cities is worth doing so that you can plan in travels and trips as well as any journeys home.